Warm up this winter with these gorgeous apple fritters made with orange blossom water, pistachios and pomegranate molasses.

 A lot of people may question why deep fry apples?
 Because they're irresistible!
 That's why!
 No seriously.
 Trust me on this.
 When you bite into the crunchy batter and taste the warm apple your taste buds will thank you.

 The version I present today is inspired by flavours found in the Middle East.
-I've been on a bit of a Middle eastern kick lately (remember my Middle Eastern style Pancakes?) and have thoroughly enjoyed cooking with these pronounced flavours.
+I've been on a bit of a Middle eastern kick lately (remember my Middle Eastern pancakes?) and have thoroughly enjoyed cooking with these pronounced flavours.
 My apple fritters have orange blossom water in the batter.
 It's gluten free as well because I ended up experimenting with tapioca flour with amazing results.

 There's just enough of this perfumed nectar to give it a little aroma.
 I also topped the apple fritters with crushed pistachios and drizzled them with pomegranate molasses.